cockroachdb/docs/v19.2/cockroachcloud-create-your-cluster.md

 <Add info here>

-## Example
+## Examples

+### Select hardware configuration based on storage requirements

 Let's say we want to create a cluster to connect with an application that is running on the Google Cloud Platform in the `useast-1` region.

 Suppose the raw data amount we expect to store without replication is 500 GB.
 At 0.4% Compression, we can expect a savings of 200 GB.
 Then the amount of data we need to store is 300 GB.

-Let's consider a storage buffer of 0.5% to account for overhead and data growth.
+Let's consider a storage buffer of 50% to account for overhead and data growth.
 Then net raw data amount to be stored is 450 GB.

 With the default replication factor of 3, the total amount of data stored is (3 * 450GB) = 1350 GB.